 You basically have lots of options to get from Athens to Tinosos: by ferry from Rafina port or by ferry from Piraeus Port.
 My honest advice is to take the fast ferry from Rafina (the one that takes about 2.5 hours)

-A general advice for ferries in Greece is you need to make sure you have plenty of movies loaded on your tablet, crosswords and books in hand… (it’s also a good idea to have some food with you because even though there are some snack shops they might not have everything…).
-You also get to see some other greek islands before you arrive in Tinos (ok…it’s just the port but you can still take a selfie with another greek island on the background).
+General advice for ferries in Greece is that you need to make sure you have plenty of movies loaded on your tablet, crosswords and books in hand… (it’s also a good idea to have some food with you because even though there are some snack shops, they might not have everything…).
+You also get to see some other Greek islands before you arrive in Tinos (ok…it’s just the port, but you can still take a selfie with another Greek island in the background).

 For me, the best way to check timetables and even book your ferry tickets online has been Ferryhopper for the last few years, and I highly recommend it to everyone looking to get a ferry to Tinos from Athens.